-Yesterday wo Utatte – Character analysis
+Yesterday wo Utatte – Character Analysis

 The following text is based on the beginning of the anime and not the complete work.

-Attention!
+Warning!
 Spoilers below!

 Rikuo Uozumi

-Without any clear goal in mind and feeling lost, he started working at a convenience store, where he met a strange girl named Haru, who always came to visit him at work, despite feeling uncomfortable about it, he always finds himself thinking about her. .
+Without any clear goal in mind and feeling lost, he started working at a convenience store, where he met a strange girl named Haru, who always came to visit him at work, despite feeling uncomfortable about it, he always finds himself thinking about her.

 Haru Nonaka

-Nonaka dropped out of high school because her school did not approve of her working at the “Milk Hall” cafe because it sold alcoholic drinks at night.
-Despite being a lively and positive girl, she has her moments of sadness, but always with consistent reasons.
+Nonaka dropped out of high school because her school disapproved of her work at the Milk Hall cafe, which sold alcohol late at night.
+Despite being a lively and positive girl, she has her moments of sadness, but always for good reasons.

 Shinako Morinome